Gunn-Lee/resume_doctor/docs/Dev Document.md

 # Privacy & security guardrails

 - Never send files or the API key anywhere except **directly to Gemini**.
+- **reCAPTCHA v3**: Only send score verification to Google's servers, no user data.
 - `console.log` scrubbing: guard build to strip logs in production.
-- CSP suggestion (if you host statically): restrict to your domain + Gemini endpoints.
+- CSP suggestion (if you host statically): restrict to your domain + Gemini + reCAPTCHA endpoints.
 - Provide a **Privacy note** modal outlining that analysis runs locally and the key stays in the browser.

 ---